SuperLesson/SuperLesson/README.md

 REPLICATE_API_TOKEN=<your_token>
 ```

+In order to use Replicate, you must also [set up AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for putting the audio file into a
+bucket.
+This is necessary as Replicate will only take direct uploads of very small files.

 To set your API keys, you can either pass them by environment variables, or put them in a `.env`
 file at the root of the repository.